jokubas-janusauskas/PALSschool2024-FISH/README.md

 #### Today's exercises are based on FISHscale tutorials from the Linnarsson Lab GitHub page:
 #### https://github.com/linnarsson-lab/FISHscale
 #### (check them out for more use-case examples)
-#### Before we proceed, I recommend you make a folder dedicated to today's workshop and download all the files in this repository to it.
+#### Before we proceed, I recommend you make a folder dedicated to today's workshop and download FISH_Training.ipynb and fish_training.yml files from this repository to your folder.
 ## Install MiniConda
 #### We'll be running some Python scripts.
 For that we'll need Conda.
 Follow the instructions here to install it from command line on your OS:
 #### https://docs.anaconda.com/miniconda/#quick-command-line-install